MicrosoftDocs/visualstudio-docs/subscriptions/vs-office365.md

 Follow these steps to download and activate Office 365:
 1. Sign in to your Visual Studio Enterprise subscription.
 2. Click on **Downloads** tab.
 3. You'll see a list of featured downloads.
-In the Office list, choose **Office 365**
+In the Office list, choose **Office Professional Plus 2019**
+0. You'll see two listings.
+The listing for Office 365 is the second one.
+Verify that the first and last drop-down lists, which determine the architecture and media type, read **UNK** and **OTH**, respectively.
-4. To install Office 365, you'll need a product key.
-Click on the **Get key** link.
+0. To install Office 365, you'll need a product key.
+Click on the **Get key** link under the second listing.
-5. A fly-out window will show you any keys you've already claimed.
+0. A fly-out window will show you any keys you've already claimed.
 To obtain a new key, click **Claim key**.
-6. Record the key you just claimed.
+0. Record the key you just claimed.
+(You can always return to this list to see it again.)
-7. Close the fly-out window.
+0. Close the fly-out window.
-8. Click the **Download** button.
+0. Click the **Download** button.
-9. Sign in with your Microsoft account.
+0. Sign in with your Microsoft account.
 (If you're already signed in, click **Next**.)
-10. Enter your product key, country or region, and language, then click **Next**.
+0. Enter your product key, country or region, and language, then click **Next**.
-11. Click **Next** again.
+0. Click **Next** again.
-12. Click **Install** to install the Office applications.
+0. Click **Install** to install the Office applications.

+## Next steps

+If you're planning to develop applications for Office, you'll want to activate your [Office Developer Subscription](vs-office-dev.md)

 ## Eligibility